aobiaderi/st-stephen-website-refractor/extra-credit.md

 * Use placeholders for the links and drop downs in navbar and style the home page using css.

+* All hyperlinks in the footer section should have a hover effect.

+* The main section is redesigned using bootsrap cards.

 * When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport